Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment

-\paragraph{K5 Methodological Context} Based on our study benchmarking AL in the context of both Self-SL and Semi-SL, we see that while Self-SL generally leads to improvements across all experiments, Semi-SL only leads to considerable improved performance on the simpler data sets CIFAR-10/100, on which Semi-SL methods are typically developed.
-Generally, models trained with either of the two training strategies receive a lower performance gain from AL (over random querying) compared to ST. Crucially, Self-SL models converge around $2.5$ times faster than ST models, while training time of Semi-SL models is around $80$ times longer than ST and often yield only small benefits over Self-SL or ST models.
-The fact that AL entails multiple training iterations amplifies the computational burden of Semi-SL rendering their combination prohibitively expensive in most practical scenarios.
-Further, the fact that we did not manage to get Semi-SL models to generalize to more complex datasets in our setting stands in stark contrast to conclusions drawn by \cite{gaoConsistencyBasedSemisupervisedActive2020,mittalPartingIllusionsDeep2019a} as to which the emergence of Semi-SL renders AL redundant.
-Interestingly, the exact settings where Semi-SL failed to provide benefits in our study where the ones where AL proved advantageous.
-The described contradiction with literature underlines the importance of our proposed protocol testing for a method's generalizability to unseen data sets.
-This is especially critical for Semi-SL, which is known for instable performance on noisy and class imbalanced datasets \cite{oliverRealisticEvaluationDeep2019,boushehriSystematicComparisonIncompletesupervision2020,zenkRealisticEvaluationFixMatch2022}.
+\textbf{P5 Alternative training paradigms.} Based on our study benchmarking AL in the context of both Self-SL and Semi-SL, we see that while Self-SL generally leads to improvements across all experiments, Semi-SL only leads to considerably improved performance on the simpler datasets CIFAR-10/100, on which Semi-SL methods are typically developed.
+Generally, models trained with either of the two training paradigms receive a lower performance gain from AL (over random querying) compared to ST. Crucially, Self-SL models converge around $2.5$ times faster than ST models, while the training time of Semi-SL models is around $80$ times longer than ST and often yields only small benefits over Self-SL or ST models.
+The fact that AL entails multiple training iterations amplifies the computational burden of Semi-SL, rendering their combination prohibitively expensive in most practical scenarios.
+Further, the fact that our Semi-SL models based on Fixmatch do not seem to generalize to more complex datasets in our setting stands in stark contrast to conclusions drawn by \cite{gaoConsistencyBasedSemisupervisedActive2020,mittalPartingIllusionsDeep2019} as to which the emergence of Semi-SL renders AL redundant.
+Interestingly, the exact settings where Semi-SL does not provide benefits in our study are the ones where AL proved advantageous.
+The described contradiction with the literature underlines the importance of our proposed protocol testing for a method's generalizability to unseen datasets.
+This is especially critical for Semi-SL, which is known for unstable performance on noisy and class imbalanced datasets as noted by studies focusing on Semi-SL \cite{oliverRealisticEvaluationDeep2019,boushehriSystematicComparisonIncompletesupervision2020,zenkRealisticEvaluationFixMatch2022, guo2020safe, guo2022robust, kim2020distribution}.